Brijbhuva/GenderMagPersonaTool/README.md

 # GenderMagPersonaTool

-customize and Print your GenderMag Abi, Tim and Pat Persona.
+Customize and print your GenderMag Abi, Tim and Pat Persona.